 Real Madrid to face Manchester City in UEFA Women's Champions League round two

-Real Madrid have been drawn at home to Manchester City in the most eye-catching tie for the second round of the UEFA Women's Champions League (UWCL).
+Real Madrid have been drawn at home to Manchester City in the most eye-catching tie of the second round of the UEFA Women's Champions League (UWCL).

 The final round before the group stage, it sees 24 sides drawn against each other in 12 two-legged knock-out matches, the winners joining PSG, Bayern Munich, Chelsea and reigning champions Barcelona in the pools.